jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 from dconf-editor, follow navigation "org > gnome > shell > extensions > dash-to-dock" to customise, see [here](https://linuxconfig.org/how-to-customize-dock-panel-on-ubuntu-22-04-jammy-jellyfish-linux).

+Finally, perhaps more appealing is the gnome extension `dash-to-panel`.

 ## Oracle VirtualBox

 To use VirtualBox under Windows 7, one needs to enable virtualisation within security section of BIOS setup.
 To find out system info, one can run